-NumeratorAdult Rape Rate: Number of rapes reported to law enforcement that meet the Revised Definition.
-Female Rape Rate: Number of rapes reported to law enforcement that meet the Legacy Definition.
-Female Student Rape Percentage: Number of youth who reported ever experiencing forced sexual intercourse.
+Numerator__Rape Revised__: Number of rapes reported to law enforcement that meet the '''revised''' definition. __Rape Legacy__: Number of rapes reported to law enforcement that meet the '''legacy''' definition.

-DenominatorAdult Rape Rate: Total number of adult persons in Utah.
-Female Rape Rate: Total number of female adult persons in Utah.
-Female Student Rape Percentage: Total number of surveyed females grades 9-12 in Utah.
+Denominator__Rape Revised__: Total number of adult persons in Utah. __Rape Legacy__: Total number of adult persons in Utah.

 What Is Being Done?The Utah Department of Health Violence and Injury Prevention Program (VIPP) and the Utah Coalition Against Sexual Assault (UCASA) collaborated in 1999 to enlist individuals, organizations, and agencies to participate in a statewide multi-disciplinary council addressing sexual violence.
 In 2003, the Utah Sexual Violence Council (USVC) was formed.
-The USVC is a multi-disciplinary, statewide advisory council that promotes a climate where sexual violence is addressed as a priority issue that impacts all Utah communities.
+The USVC still exists today and functions as a multi-disciplinary, statewide advisory council that promotes a climate where sexual violence is addressed as a priority issue that impacts all Utah communities.
 Its vision is to change social norms and improve Utah's understanding of the overwhelming significance of this public health, social service, and criminal justice problem.
-Since 2000, the VIPP has received Rape Prevention and Education Grants from the U.S. Centers for Disease Control and Prevention.
-The intent of the grant is to work on outer levels of the Social-Ecological Model through a risk and protective factor approach to reduce perpetration and victimization of sexual violence.
+Since 2000, the VIPP has received Rape Prevention and Education Grant funding from the U.S. Centers for Disease Control and Prevention.
+The intent of the program is to work on the outer-levels of the social ecology (community, societal) and use approaches informed by identified risk and protective factors to reduce perpetration of sexual violence.
 In 2016 and 2017, the Utah State Legislature appropriated funds from the Temporary Assistance for Needy Families (TANF) Program, housed by the Utah Department of Workforce Services.
 These funds aim to expand the ongoing primary prevention efforts, by increasing the number of projects in underserved regions of the state, as well as increasing programming for underserved communities, including rural communities, tribal communities, LGBTQ populations, and underserved and high risk groups.
-Programs and services in Utah focus on reducing risk factors for victimization and increasing protective factors for perpetration.^1^ These factors are contributors and might not be a direct cause of victimization or perpetration.
-Priority risk and protective factors in Utah include: societal norms that support violence and sexual violence; harmful norms around masculinity and femininity; lack of skill in solving problems non-violently; societal and community support and connectedness; and emotional health and connectedness [[br]] [[br]] ---- 1) Centers for Disease Control and Prevention.
+In 2019, the Legislature appropriated one-time one-year state general funds for the prevention of sexual and intimate partners violence.
+These funds are supporting the implementation of prevention efforts in seven communities, as well as the organization of a state collaborative effort to scale prevention work across the state.
+Prevention efforts in Utah focus on reducing risk factors and increasing protective factors for sexual violence.^1^ These factors are associated with sexual violence, but may not be a direct cause of victimization or perpetration.
+Priority risk and protective factors in Utah include: societal norms that support violence and sexual violence; harmful norms around masculinity and femininity; lack of skill in solving problems non-violently; societal and community support and connectedness; and emotional health and connectedness. [[br]] [[br]] ---- 1) Centers for Disease Control and Prevention.
 Sexual Violence: Risk and Protective Factors.
 Atlanta, GA: National Center for Injury Prevention and Control, Division of Violence Prevention, 2017.
 Accessed 10/20/2017: [https://www.cdc.gov/violenceprevention/sexualviolence/riskprotectivefactors.html].